Lamden-Standards/LST001/README.md

 ## Methods

 ### **seed**
-This is the constructor method for the token used to mint an initial supply.
+This is the constructor method for smart contract.
+We will user it to mint an initial token supply.

 - Decorator: @construct
 - Public: `False`
 - arguments:
     - `vk`
         - type: `string`
-        - description: The account provided will be minted the inital supply of tokens.
+        - description: The account provided will be minted the initial supply of tokens.
 - state changes: `1`
 - assertions: `none`
 - return: `void`